Dunman Secondary School: Dunman Integrated Secondary School (1960s)

-Dunman Secondary School was founded in 1963 as Dunman Integrated Secondary School, with Au Keng Chu as the first principal.
+Dunman Secondary School was founded in 1963 as Dunman Integrated Secondary School, with Wong Yong Le as the first principal.
 The school was named after Thomas Dunman, the first police commissioner of Singapore who served from 1856 to 1871.
 It was the first integrated school in Singapore — an experiment to develop a common educational experience for children of different races and languages.
 Dunman Secondary Integrated School was situated at Haig Road and shared a large field with Dunman High School and Dunman Primary School.

 Pupils were enrolled into the school even as the building was under construction.
 Nine English-stream secondary one classes were conducted at Matter West Vocational Institute while three Malay-stream secondary one classes were at Tun Seri Lanang school.
 Felix Chew and Abdul Kadir headed the respective schools.
 The completed school consisted of three buildings.
 The main building had four floors of airy classrooms and staff rooms.
 The science laboratories were in a shorter building opposite the main building.
 Next to the laboratories was a strip of garden where the science teachers grew plants used in the botany class.
 The school hall was one floor above the canteen.